Test, Habitat for Humanity

 An ANSI pipe schedule is a standard classification system used throughout industries to classify pipe for high- or low-pressure applications, applications involving high or low temperatures, and more.
 The higher the pipe schedule number, the thicker the pipe wall.

 Totten Tubes maintains the USA’s most diverse and specialized inventory of steel tube and pipe.
 In addition to our vast range of products, we are your go-to source for industrial steel knowledge, resources, and services.
-Use this chart to discover your steel pipe’s ANSI pipe schedule.
-For in-depth product information, including our available steel pipe with a variety of schedules, visit our spec sheets.
+Use this pipe schedule chart to discover your steel pipe’s ANSI pipe schedule.
+For in-depth product information, including our available steel pipe with a variety of schedules, visit our ANSI spec sheet summaries.

 Button to click chart for larger image